 I find it helpful to label the food I put in the freezer.
 I also keep a running list on the fridge of each item and the date that I froze it.
 This way I don’t forget what I’ve saved, so I don’t let the food go bad and have to throw it out.

-By using my freezer, I get all the convenience of prepackaged food with less waste and a much lower price!
+By using my freezer, I get all the convenience of prepackaged food with less waste at a much lower price!